andreadv/Statuscake-Push-Monitoring/README.txt

 CONFIGURATION
 -------------
+ * Customize user permissions to edit the URL in Administration » People » Permissions.

  * Customize settings in Administration » Configuration »
    Web services » Statuscake.

- * Insert the URL you get from statuscake.com after you have created your new push test.
+ * Create a new push test at statuscake.com

  * Insert the whole URL you received from statuscake.com, including both http:// and time=0.